Zotman03/Zotman03/README.md

-### I am David Ning 👋
+### I am Zhenglin Ning 👋
-**Hello this is my personal GitHub readme, I graduated from the University of California, Irvine, with a degree in Computer Science.
-Now, I am a First year Computer Science Master with a specialization in AI/ML at Brown University.**
+**Hello, I am currently studying computer science at Brown University, focusing on the intersection of machine learning and information retrieval.
+I will graduate in May 2027**

-I am open to internship opportunities :)
+I am currently looking for a new grad SWE role but I am also open to Winter/Spring 2027 internship (SWE/MLE) opportunities :)

 <!--
 **Zotman03/Zotman03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.